 - Goals.
 What is your goal?
 Is it realistic?
 Is it so fucking far away it’s a speck on the horizon?
 Goals are good, but not when you don’t have a cat-in-hells chance of achieving it.
 Those kind of goals can quickly drain your motivational reserves and leave you thinking “why the hell do I bother?”.

 - Behavior.
-Related to the above, it’s not only that your goals are perhaps unrealistic, but they are probably exclusively outcome-based.
+Related to the above, it’s not only that your goals are perhaps unrealistic, but they are probably exclusively based on outcomes.
 For most people, it’s behavior that is in the way of progress – poor habits that limit or unravel progress before it’s even happened.
 One step forwards, two steps back.
 Really look at your mindset and behaviors and be honest about what is helping you or holding you back.